nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ### Image File Naming and Directory Structure

-Image files are required to be stored in a folder named _images_ placed at the same level relative to the package document.
-The images folder must not contain subfolders.
+Image files must be stored in a folder named _images_, located at the same level as the package document.
+The image folder must not contain subfolders.

-Image files should be named according to the following file naming convention:
+Image files must follow this naming convention:

 ```
 [UID]-[XXX].[png|jpg]
 ```

-The _UID_ must be identical to the value of the [^dc:identifier^] metadata element in the package document. _XXX_ is a three-digit numeric string corresponding to the order of the image in the content, with leading zeros as needed.
+The _UID_ must match the value of the [^dc:identifier^] metadata element in the package document. _XXX_ is a three-digit string corresponding to the order of the image in the content, with leading zeros as needed.
 (If the number of images in a single book exceeds 999, a four-digit number should be used.)

 <aside class="example" title="Image filename">